Analysis | Several Capitol rioters are blaming Trump’s rhetoric. What’s in it for them?

 When Sayoc’s team put forward that argument in 2019, former assistant U.S. attorney Mimi Rocah wrote an opinion piece for NBC News titled, “Pipe-bomber Cesar Sayoc’s lawyers named Trump in their defense.
 They won’t be the only ones.”

 And here we are today.
-Expect to hear plenty more about what these people have had to say — and what it means — when the impeachment trial starts next week.
+Expect to hear plenty more about what these people have had to say — and what it means — when Trump’s impeachment trial starts next week.